Aaronontheweb/node-bootcamp/sessions/hour2/node-and-http/readme.md

 #### Ports

 If you run the above code on your local machine and port 80 is unused, it will start without issue.
-If you run the process twice, you will get an error:
+If you start the process twice, you will get an error:

 ```
 Error: EACCES, Permission denied